ZakCheb/ZakCheb.github.io/_posts/2019-12-20-Secret-Lock.md

 May share more writeups on [247CTF](https://247CTF.com), check it out its a great platform.

-Managed to get 46th place amoung 1000+ players last november, that challenge was one of my favourites, it's nothing but proof of progress I guess!
+Managed to get 46th place among 1000+ players last november, that challenge was one of my favourites, it's nothing but proof of progress I guess!

 ![247CTF](/asset/images/SecretLock/247CTF_Rank.jpg)